Administrative Procedure 321: Fundraising - Students

 3.2.
 Communication and Involvement

-3.2.5.
-Participating in school-supported fundraising activities is strictly voluntary.
+3.2.4.
+Participating in fundraising activities is strictly voluntary.
 Participants cannot be subject to penalties or denied any benefits if they choose not to participate.
-Care should be taken to limit the impact on classroom time for staff and students, and administrative time for principals and support staff.

 3.3.
 Safety

 3.3.1.
-Concern for age-appropriate activities, safety of students and consideration for the community requires that canvassing, sales or solicitation of pledges not be permitted by elementary students under Grade 4 in public locations or on a door-to-door basis unless under direct supervision of the parent or guardian.
-Parental consent is required for all other students participating under the age of eighteen (18).
+Concern for age-appropriate activities, safety of students, and consideration for the community requires that canvassing, sales or solicitation of donations not be permitted by students under Grade 4 in public locations or on a door-to-door basis unless under direct supervision of the student’s parent or guardian.
+Parental/guardian consent is required for all other students participating under the age of eighteen (18).
+3.3.2.
+AMDSB is committed to the protection of personal and confidential information.
+The personal information of staff, students or other individuals should not be shared for the purposes of fundraising without prior consent.
+The use of personal information by school boards is governed by the Municipal Freedom of Information and Protection of Privacy Act.

 3.4.
 Compliance and Accountability